Dwayne and Karen came to me for counseling because they had an emotional marriage crisis.

 “It feels like an iron door slamming shut on my heart, an emotional death sentence, an execution for our marriage.”

-Seek to understand your spouse’s behavior
+Seek to understand your spouse’s behavior during a marriage crisis

 Identify why you or your spouse self-protects

 The cause of the flood is always the same.
 The details may differ, but the underlying cause is identical.